The summer of 1973, when I was seventeen, I hitch-hiked from Ottawa to Long Beach on Vancouver Island and back, by way of Dawson City, Yukon.

 Photo: John Lodder in his studio, Dawson City, 2008.

-In my life, I have often experienced a deep connection to and unity with Creation, what I understand to be the whole of Nature from the tiniest earthly creature to the furthest stars.
+In my life, I have often experienced a deep connection to and unity with Creation, what I understand to be the whole of Nature from the tiniest earthly creature to the farthest star.
 It pains me deeply to witness human ignorance and the various social systems we have created (capitalism, dictatorship, military aggression, etc.) degrading all life everywhere, throwing Nature out of balance.
-Living for a time in the Yukon sparked that visceral connection, prompting me over the years to refer to the Yukon as “God’s Country.”
-The Creator, however, remains beyond my sight.
+Living for a time in the Yukon sparked that visceral connection to the unity in all Creation, prompting me over the years to refer to the Yukon as “God’s Country.”
+The Creator, however, remains beyond my personal understanding.
 It is a mystery I live with, comfortably for now.

 Casey and I made a great outdoors team, buoyed by the deep trust of brothers very close in age.
 Our fisticuffs as teenagers were long past, partly because he could now whoop me.
 A hike into the Tombstone Mountains in the early summer of 1976, before the Dawson tourist season and work at Gerties began, was a highlight for us.
 We hitched a ride up the Dempster Highway to a place overlooking Tombstone Valley, now one of Canada’s most spectacular parks.
 The North Klondike River drains the valley towards the east and then south to the main trunk of the Klondike River and tributaries such as Bonanza Creek where in 1896 gold had been discovered in abundance and launched a human stampede that shook the economies of San Francisco and London.
 The fall colours of the valley are spectacular, with black spruce, alders and willows combining with mosses and muskeg, creating a palette like no other.
 On the horizon, Mount Monolith stands like an inverted canine tooth, forming a jagged ridge against the sky.
 These are signs of what the poet Robert Service was saying when he wrote “The Spell of the Yukon.”